ArenCarpenter/Detecting_ALL_with_CNN/README.md

   <img src="Images/normal_4.bmp" width="150" />
 </p>

-Here are some ALL cells from our set:
+Here are some ALL cells from our set.
+We see irregularly shaped, clefted cells with heterogeneous chromatin and multiple nucleoli and vacuoles.

 <p float="left">
   <img src="Images/all_1.bmp" width="150" />
   <img src="Images/all_2.bmp" width="150" />